ArchiDevil/dxr-sample/docs/Plan.md

     - [ ] UI drawing pass
 - [ ] Implement microsurface BRDF -- HARD
 - [ ] Switch to linear rendering with color-correction -- HARD
+- [ ] Optimize a landscape geometry using quad/octtree -- HARD

 ## Scene description

 The main idea is to have an island in a sea:

 - A landmass is generated procedurally using a Perlin noise.
-- The geometry is tessellated using either cubes or marching triangles.
+- The geometry is tessellated using cubes.
-- Water is moving.
-OPTIONAL
 - There are trees, stones, grass on the island.
 OPTIONAL
 - There are volumetric clouds and a sun.
 - There are possibility to change day time.
 OPTIONAL